dattasid/grade-school-math-procedural/Analysis.md

 Example: A school has 100 students.
 Section A has 60% of the students while section B has the rest.
 40% students in section A are male, 30% students in section B are female.
 How many more girls does section A have than section B?

+# Problem type: Parallel sum of line items

+Each line item involves some amount of item 1 and some other quantity of item 2.
+Eventually, we must do a comparison (total, difference or ratio) of the total (or missing quantity) of the two items.

+**Example:** Anya buys 2 eggs and 3 oranges.
+Bolo buys 8 eggs and 2 oranges.
+How many times more eggs do they have in total, than oranges?

+All previous line item problem variations can be applied.

+# Problem type: Rectangular area

+This is pretty much the product variation from above.
+You are given length and breadth of a field/garden/yard/school/house etc. You may have to find the perimeter or area.
+You may be given another quantity per unit area or length.
+You may have to find the total quantity, sometimes for multiple rectangles.

+Example: A garden has length 30 feet and width 20 feet.
+Another garden has the same of 50 and 20 feet.
+If a plant needs 10sqft area to be healthy, How many plants are there in those 2 gardens?

+Example: A field has length 30 feet and width 20 feet.
+It has a fence of height 6 feet.
+If it costs $3 to paint the fence per sqft , how much will it cost to paint the fence ?

+(How far can we go? garden>area>tree per sqft>twigs per tree? leaves per twig ... so on)